TinoDerb/ArduinoSongs/README.md

 # ArduinoSongs
-This is a repository that I keep for generating songs with an arduino nano every board.
+This is a repository that I keep for generating songs with an arduino nano every board or other boards.

 The whole idea is a replication of MaxImagination: https://www.youtube.com/@MaxImagination